Bo Min Gaung: Death

 Bo Min Gaung died at Mount Popa on 5 September 1952 (2nd waning of Tawthalin 1314 ME) at 4:20 pm.
 The date is commemorated annually as the “day that Bo Min Gaung left” (အဘထွက်ပွဲနေ့).

-Beliefs and miracles
+Beliefs and historical miracles

-Like the earlier weizza Bo Bo Aung, Bo Min Gaung was believed to help those in distress, protect the virtuous, and oppose evil-doers.
+Like the earlier weizza Bo Bo Aung, according to historical accounts, Bo Min Gaung was believed have used his magical powers to help those in distress, protect the virtuous, and oppose evil-doers.
 He is sometimes referred to as “Bo Aung Min Gaung.”
 Accounts describe him as a devout Buddhist who promoted the endurance of the sāsana (Buddhist religion).

 Tradition identifies him with King Okkalapa, donor of the Shwedagon Pagoda, and links him to the wealthy patron U Ba Oo of Yangon.
 Local lore also associates him with Prince Nanda and Shin Moe Nyo.

-His miraculous acts became legendary: walking across water, multiplying his form, or appearing in photographs only when taken by certain devotees.
+His miraculous acts became legendary: walking across water, multiplying his form, control all elements manipulation or appearing in photographs only when taken by certain devotees.
 Followers claimed he could bestow dreams, wealth, and protection.